 What is the Emergency Services and Volunteers Fund?

-The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) from July 1, 2025.
-This mandatory levy is set by the Victorian Government but will be collected by local councils through rates notices.
+The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.

 How will this affect you?